Carrying Cases

 Electrostatic Discharge

-The release of electrical energy usually caused by the shift of electrons from one object to another as the objects come into contact with and separate from one another.
+The release of electrical energy caused by the movement of electrons when two objects come into contact and then separate, which can be a concern for sensitive electronic equipment.

 Embossing

-The application of heat and pressure to create a raised design or logo.
+A process involving the application of heat and pressure to create raised designs or logos on a surface.

 F-B